As an Amazon Associate we earn from qualifying purchases.

 After you’ve cleansed and moisturised, you should begin your makeup application with the perfect primer for your skin type.
 You want something that will smoothen your texture, keep your makeup in place all day and that won’t look too cakey.

-If you’re on the dry side, Benefit’s Porefessional primer is a great base for your foundation, as the silicon formula will keep your skin from drying out throughout the day.
-If, on the other hand, you have a combination to oily complexion, you should opt for a mattifying but non-sticky primer.The NYX pore filler primer will do the trick, which will smooth out your crater pores and keep your oils from seeping through.
+If you’re on the dry side, Benefit’s Porefessional primer (paid link) is a great base for your foundation, as the silicon formula will keep your skin from drying out throughout the day.
+If, on the other hand, you have a combination to oily complexion, you should opt for a mattifying but non-sticky primer.The NYX pore filler primer (paid link) will do the trick, which will smooth out your crater pores and keep your oils from seeping through.

 2. Fix Your Foundation